-The capital expenditures at the Prince George plant for the year ended December 31, 2010 amounted to approximately \$165,000, primarily for pole peeler modifications and process equipment upgrades.
+The capital expenditures at the Prince George plant for the year ended December 31, 2011 amounted to approximately \$483,000, primarily for a timber framing line and weigh scale.

 The plant produces mainly poles and crossties to serve the industrial and railway market sectors.
 A spur line in the plant connects to the Canadian National Railway Company main line.
 Truck access is available to British Columbia ports for offshore shipments.